 In October 2015, the Security Council held a High-Level Review on Women, Peace and Security in honour of the 15th anniversary of United Nations Security Council Resolution (UNSCR) 1325.
-The Review included an October 13th Security Council debate and an independent Global Study launched October 14th 2015.
+The Review included a Security Council debate on October 13th and an independent Global Study launched on October 14th, 2015.
 The Review presents a critical opportunity to increase women’s meaningful participation in conflict prevention and peacebuilding efforts, as well as ensure the protection of women's human rights.
 Though this milestone is a notable source of inspiration, we must continue to move forward and leverage these milestones toward action on translating commitments to accomplishments.

 The purpose of the Review was to assess progress at the global, regional and national levels in implementing Resolution 1325 (2000), renew commitments, and address emerging obstacles.
 Many actions, initiatives, and events took place around the world marking the 15th Anniversary.